Yubi2Community/YubiAI/yubiai/nlp/language_detection/README.md

 * Using [YubiTokenzier](../tokenizer/) Byte-Pair-Encoding tokenizer trained using fintech data.
 * Support 14 most used Indian languages and Transliterated versions of these languages.
-* Data consists of : News & transliterated text
+* Data consists of : News & transliterated text.
-* Data size of >12Gb
+* Data size of >12Gb.
-* Inference Speed of ~10-50 microseconds
+* Inference Speed of ~10-50 microseconds.
 * Where it can be useful ?
-    * To detect document language
+    * To detect document language.
-    * To detect chatbot conversation language
+    * To detect chatbot conversation language.
-    * To detect speech-bot conversation language after speech-2-text
+    * To detect speech-bot conversation language after speech-2-text.
-    * Differentiate between text vs roman-transliterated-text
+    * Differentiate between text vs roman-transliterated-text.

 ## How to import and use YuLan model
 * **LanguageDetection** calss takes two arguments **task_name** and **use_gpu**.